ifwe/bruce/doc/status_monitoring.md

 ![Bruce management interface](https://github.com/tagged/bruce/blob/master/doc/web_interface.jpg?raw=true)

+As shown above, for each status option you can choose either plain or JSON output.
+JSON output is intended for comsumption by monitoring tools, allowing them to parse the output using off-the-shelf JSON libraries.
+Although human beings can read this output, the plain option is more visually compact and oriented toward human viewers.
+For example Nagios monitoring scripts that report problems indicated by the JSON counter and discard output, see `src/bruce/scripts/bruce_counters.py` and `src/bruce/scripts/bruce_discards.py`.
+The discards script also contains example code for writing discard reports to an Oracle database, providing a queryable history of data quality information.

 ### Counter Reporting

-If you click on `get counter values` (i.e. send an HTTP GET to `http://example:9090/sys/counters`), you will get a page that looks something like this:
+If you choose the plain option for *Get counter values*, you will get output that looks something like this:

 ```
 now=1408656417 Thu Aug 21 14:26:57 2014